AREON-LANDIR/DIR-ON/README.md

 This repository is only the beginning —
 a small stone carried here by flux, waiting for those who wander,
-the way remains open to whatever may unfold, o7 staat, inacht gehouden, ONS CORP
+the way remains open to whatever may unfold, o7 staat, inacht gevonden, ONS CORP